COVID Protocols and FAQs

 Health breaks have always been a part of our camp program, with both water and sunscreen offered and supported every 75 minutes.
 Building in hand sanitization processes during this is both easy and effective in working against the spread of COVID.

-In order to keep camper exposures to a minimum, we are unable to offer transportation this summer.
-If we are permitted to move forward with our planned swimming program, campers will be transported in a professionally driven and sanitized bus, with one camper/seat and cracked windows to ensure proper airflow.
+In order to promote daily health checks, facilitate an outdoor program, and to keep camper exposures to a minimum, we are unable to offer transportation this summer.
+If we are permitted to move forward with our planned swimming program, campers will be transported in a professionally driven and sanitized bus, with masking requirements, ventilation, and contract tracing (assigned seating with camp groups) closely monitored

 While we have nothing but positive indicators that we will be able to open with our current plan, we absolutely will not open if not permitted by county health officials or the Solana Beach School District.

 What if I have a question that still isn’t answered?
 Don’t worry – we’re here to help!
 Please email us at firstname.lastname@example.org, give us a call at 858-207-6161, OR fill out a form on our contact page here.
-We love hearing from returning AND prospective camp families, and are ALWAYS here for you!!
+We love hearing from returning AND prospective camp families, and we are ALWAYS here for you!!